jessicaengel451/ArduinoNanoCircuit-UnpluggedLab/README.md

 ## Conclusion

-With the NanoCircuit Unplugged Lab, students gain practical experience in building circuits without needing a computer or the knowledge of how to code.
+With the ArduinoNanoCircuit Unplugged Lab, students gain practical experience in building circuits without needing a computer or the knowledge of how to code Build with peace knowing you won't have to troubleshoot software issues.
 Enjoy your journey into the world of electronics and Arduino programming!